bridgeta/Handy-skeleton-code/README.md

 Generic code that shows how to do things in R

 Contents:
-1. Confidence interval for predictions from GLM models
+1. Confidence interval for predictions from GLM models - just logistic regression so far